weihunko/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3]

-In the end, I used a mix of those techniques to generate artificial image data, and targeting those class that has less training images
+After testing, I decided to use image rotation to generate artificial image data, and targeting those classes that has less training images.

-I also decided to convert the images to grayscale because in the [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) it mentions grayscaling helps to increase the accuracy of model.
+I also decided to convert the images to grayscale because it since to reduce overfitting and also in the [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) it mentions grayscaling helps to increase the accuracy of model.

 Here is an example of a traffic sign image before and after grayscaling.